 - Device: The ReWire slave to be loaded into Renoise.
 After selecting a device, many applications (e.g. Reason) will be auto-started.
 If this doesn't happen, then just launch the program yourself and it should be automatically set as a slave to Renoise. - Channel: When the device has more than one audio channel available, you can select it here.
-To route more than one channel from the same slave to Renoise, simply use multiple #ReWire-In Devices with the same "Device" setting. - Input: The channel to be routed to Renoise (left, right or both).
+To route more than one channel from the same slave to Renoise, simply use multiple #ReWire Input devices with the same "Device" setting. - Input: The channel to be routed to Renoise (left, right or both).
 The level meter to the right of the buttons displays the current input levels. - Panning: The panning of the input stream. - Volume: The gain of the input stream.

-23.3 #Send Device
+23.3 #Send

-A #Send Device routes a track's output to a Send Track within Renoise.
+A #Send device routes a track's output to a Send Track within Renoise.
 By routing more than one track to the same Send Track, you can apply the same DSP effect chain to the audio from multiple tracks simultaneously.
-A Send Track can also make use of a #Send Device, so there are many possibilities available for complex routing.
+A Send Track can also make use of a #Send device, so there are many possibilities available for complex routing.

+• Mute/Keep Source:

-- Mute/Keep Source: - ◆ Mute Source: The signal is muted after it is routed to the Send Track, meaning that the current track becomes silent and DSPs appearing after the Send Device in the DSP chain will have no effect. - ◆ Keep Source: The signal is routed to the Send Track, but also continues to play on the current track (see illustration below). - Amount: The volume of the signal sent to the Send Track. - Receiver: The Send Track that will receive the audio.
+- Mute Source: The signal is muted after it is routed to the Send Track, meaning that the current track becomes silent and DSPs appearing after the Send device in the DSP chain will have no effect. - Keep Source: The signal is routed to the Send Track, but also continues to play on the current track (see illustration below). - Amount: The volume of the signal sent to the Send Track. - Panning: The panning of the signal sent to the Send Track. - Receiver: The Send Track that will receive the audio.